Leonard

 Getting Hitched

-By January, Joe has received his draft notice.
+By January, Dad has received his draft notice.
 So decisions have to be made.
-Leonard and Audrey have been dating for a while and decide to get married.
+Mom and Dad have been dating for a while and decide to get married.
 Their big day is Saturday, March 7, 1942.
 It’s a small wedding at the St Paul's Episcopal chapel in Natick.
-It’s across from where Joe grew up.
-Audrey is just 21 and wears a borrowed blue dress.
+It’s across from where Dad grew up.
+Mom is just 21 and wears a borrowed blue dress.
 There's family and a few friends that attend - Vicky and Tony are there.

 Ha, Ha April Fools